 All of our research projects are approved by Monash Health, Human Research Ethics Committee (HREC), before we can recruit any mother or baby and all meet rigorous safety criteria and have pre-defined audits of safety and outcomes.
 Participation is a trial is always voluntary and you and your baby may be offered a suitable trial and access to monitoring and medications as part of your participation.
 You may choose to withdraw from a trial at any time.

 If you would like to find out more about our perinatal research at Monash Women’s, or you would like to ask if you may be eligible take part in one of our many research projects, as either a healthy volunteer or a participant with a specific condition, please contact your midwife, obstetric doctor or speak with your family doctor.

-Monash Women’s Maternity is also proud to support GenV, a new research project led from the Murdoch Children’s Research Institute that aims to help improve long-term health and wellbeing for children and parents.
+Monash Health is proud to support GenV, a new research project led from the Murdoch Children’s Research Institute that aims to help improve long-term health and wellbeing for children and parents.